small-tech/nodekit/README.md

     touch index.page
     ```

-2. Open _index.page_ in your editor and add the following code:
+2. Open _index.page_ in your editor and add the following code into it:

     ```svelte
     <data>